angeal185/sicarii/README.md

 stream.cookie(name,val,obj) will enable you to easily add cookies to the `stream.response`
 * this method automatically adds the created cookie to `stream.headers`
 * this method can be enabled/disabled at `config.cookie_parser.enabled`
+* this method can create a separate signed cookie for tamper detection
+* `config.cookie_parser.sig.secret` is used to hmac the cookie
+* `config.cookie_parser.sig.suffix` is the signed cookies suffix
+* a signed cookie will be will use digest/encode settings from `config.crypt.hmac`

 ```js